chatmail/provider-db/README.md

 This repository collects information on email providers and their interoperability which is used by the chatmail/core library.

-**The header of the files,** the _front matter_, is included into [chatmail/core](https://github.com/chatmail/core), to provides them to the [chatmail apps](https://chatmail.at/clients) on the different platforms.
+**The header of the files,** the _front matter_, is included into [chatmail/core](https://github.com/chatmail/core), to provide them to the [chatmail apps](https://chatmail.at/clients) on the different platforms.
 Update is done by setting the desired commit as `REV=` in [chatmail/core/scripts/create-provider-data-rs.py](https://github.com/chatmail/core/blob/main/scripts/create-provider-data-rs.py) and the run the script.